apache/druid/docs/data-management/automatic-compaction.md

 where the input and output column are both `added`.

-The following are some examples of non-idempotent aggregators where each run of the aggregator produces different results:
+The following are some examples of aggregators that aren't supported, where each run of the aggregator produces different results:

 *  `longSum` aggregator where the `added` column rolls up into the `sum_added` column:
     ```